MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-lifecycle.md

 # About portal lifecycle

 A portal is always created as a trial.
 A trial portal, which expires after 30 days, is useful for trying out its capabilities at no cost.
 After expiration, a portal is suspended and shut down.
 Seven days after suspension, the trial portal is deleted.
+On every change of portal lifecycle stage, such as nearing to suspension, suspended, deleted, and converted from trial to production, you will receive notifications as a toast and through email.

 As an administrator, you can convert a trial or suspended portal to a production portal.
 While converting a trial portal to production, ensure that the environment is also a production environment.
 You can’t convert a trial portal to production in a trial environment.
 If you delete the environment in which a trial portal is created, the portal is also deleted.